Routing Policies – Knowledgebase

 General

-• Prefixes with RPKI validation-state invalid are dropped (exceptions are RTBH prefixes).
+• Prefixes with RPKI validation-state invalid are dropped (except RTBH prefixes)

-• Prefix filters are updated once a day every (european) night.
+• Prefix filters are updated once a day every night at 4 AM CE(S)T / UTC +1 (CET) or UTC +2 (CEST)

 BGP Origin Communities